algoo/open-calendar/README.md

 ## Quick start

-First, install OpenCalendar with the package manager of your choice (`yarn` in this case):
+First, install Open Calendar with the package manager of your choice (`yarn` in this case):
 ```bash
 yarn add open-calendar
 ```

-Once this is done, you can add OpenCalendar to your application at different levels:
+Once this is done, you can add Open Calendar to your application at different levels:

 ### Minimal setup
 With just a few lines of code, you can get a ready-to-use CalDAV client web application.
 All you need to do is call `createCalendar`: